Guillaume Van Volxem: Life and career

-After the death of Nicolas-Jean Rouppe in 1838, he became the second burgomaster of the Belgian capital since the country's independence in 1830, as the communal council designates himon 13 September 1838 to fulfill the functions of burgomaster of Brussels (1838–1841).
-He resigned as burgomaster when on 13 April 1841, he became Minister for Justice (1841–1842) in the cabinet of Jean-Baptiste Nothomb who succeeded on that day the liberal Joseph Lebeau, who had resigned.
-But van Volxem only stayed minister for twenty months, because Nothomb on 14 December 1842, took on its own account the position of Minister for Justice, in addition to the post of Prime Minister.
+After the death of Nicolas-Jean Rouppe in 1838, he became the second burgomaster of the Belgian capital after the country's independence in 1830, as the municipal council designated him on 13 September 1838 to fulfill the functions of burgomaster of Brussels (1838–1841).
+He resigned as burgomaster when, on 13 April 1841, he became Minister for Justice (1841–1842) in the cabinet of Jean-Baptiste Nothomb, who succeeded on that day the liberal Joseph Lebeau, who had resigned.
+But van Volxem only stayed minister for twenty months, because Nothomb on 14 December 1842, took on its own account the position of Minister for Justice, in addition to that of Prime Minister.
+On 16 April 1843, the Catholic Jules d'Anethan became Minister for Justice after the Belgian elections in the spring of that year.

-On 16 April 1843, the post of Minister for Justice went to the catholic Jules d'Anethan after the Belgian elections in the spring of 1843.
 In 1845, at 54 years of age, Guillaume van Volxem withdrew from political life.
-He was the father of Jules Van Volxem.
+Married to Adélaïde Willems, then to Félicité Marischal (daughter of the very wealthy lawyer Jacques-Herman Marischal, administrator of the department of the Dyle, and aunt of Félix Paul Tiberghien and Arthur Warocqué), he was the father of Jules Van Volxem.